Kai Tak Airport: Overcrowding in the 1980s and 1990s

 As a result, in the late 1980s, the Hong Kong Government began searching for alternative locations for a new airport in Hong Kong to replace the aging airport.
 After deliberating on several locations, including the south side of Hong Kong Island, the government decided to build the airport on the island of Chek Lap Kok off Lantau Island.
 The new airport is located far away from Hong Kong's main residential areas, conducive to minimising the dangers of a major crash and also reducing the nuisance of noise pollution.
 A huge number of resources were mobilised to build this new airport, part of the ten programmes in Hong Kong's Airport Core Programme.

 The Regal Meridien Hong Kong Airport Hotel (now the Regal Oriental Hotel), linked to the passenger terminal by a footbridge spanning Prince Edward Road, opened on 19 July 1982.
 This was Hong Kong's first airport hotel and comprised 380 rooms including 47 suites.
 The hotel still exists, but the footbridge (which was connected to the passenger terminal) has been demolished.
 It is one of the few remaining buildings related to Kai Tak Airport.

-Closure and legacy of Kai Tak Airport
+Closure and legacy

 The new airport in Chek Lap Kok officially opened on 6 July 1998 to replace the functions of Kai Tak Airport.
 All of the essential airport supplies and vehicles that were left in the old airport for operation (some of the non-essential ones had already been transported to the new airport) were transported to Chek Lap Kok in one early morning with a single massive move, with a police escort.

-On the same day, at 03:30 local time, when the first aircraft departed for Chek Lap Kok, Kai Tak was finally retired as an airport, with its ICAO and IATA airport codes reassigned to the new airport at Chek Lap Kok.
+On the same day, at 03:30 HKT, when the first aircraft departed for Chek Lap Kok, Kai Tak was finally retired as an airport, with its ICAO and IATA airport codes reassigned to the new airport at Chek Lap Kok.
 Below were the final flights of Kai Tak: